Term – May 23, 2018 to May 22, 2021

 Los Angeles educator and activist Victoria Castro was born and raised in Boyle Heights.
-Castro attended California State University, Los Angeles, and earned her teaching credential from University of California, Santa Cruz, and her master’s degree from Pepperdine University.
+After graduating from Roosevelt High School, she attended California State University, Los Angeles, and earned her teaching credential from University of California, Santa Cruz, and her master’s degree from Pepperdine University.
 During her college years, she was active in community and college organizations seeking equality, fair representation, and an increase in college attendance for Latinos.
 She worked in an array of educational posts that ranged from teaching math to administration.
-In 1986, she assumed her first position as a school principal in East Los Angeles.
-In 1993, Castro was elected to the Los Angeles Unified School District Board of Education.
+In 1986, she assumed her first position as a school principal at Belvedere Junior High in East Los Angeles.
+In 1993, Castro was elected to the Los Angeles Unified School District’s Board of Education.
 As a member of the Board, Castro worked tirelessly to improve the school system.
 In 2001, after eight years on the Board (including one year as president), she returned to school administration as the principal of Hollenbeck Middle School, the junior high she attended.
 Castro retired from Hollenbeck and LAUSD in 2006.
 She continues serving on several community-based board of directors.
 Her activism, dedication, and leadership continue to contribute to community empowerment and educational reform and inspire those who follow in her footsteps.

 The dream and vision for LAAAE comes from founding board member Moctesuma Esparza.
 He is an award-winning filmmaker, producer, entertainment executive and entrepreneur, and is well known for his contributions to the movie industry and commitment to creating opportunities for Latinos in entertainment.
 As a partner in the highly successful Esparza-Katz Productions with Robert Katz, he has worked with stars such as Robert Redford, Jennifer Lopez, Andy Garcia, Jimmy Smits, Martin Sheen, Robert Duvall and Halle Berry.
 Esparza most recently founded Maya Entertainment, a vertically integrated production, acquisition and distribution company.
 It is the only Latino owned and managed production/distribution/exhibition entity in the United States, dedicated to the growing U.S. Latino market.
 Born and raised in Los Angeles, Esparza received a Bachelor of Arts and a Master in Fine Arts in Theatre Arts, Motion Pictures and Television, from University of California, Los Angeles, and from the onset of his career dedicated himself to empowering and transforming the images of Latinos in Hollywood.
 Esparza has received numerous awards and honors including being named one of the 50 “Most Powerful and Influential Latinos” of 2008 by The Imagen Foundation, recipient of the 2013 EY Entrepreneur of the Year Award, an Academy Award nomination, a Golden Globe nomination, an Emmy award, a Clio award, Alma Award and a Cine Golden Eagle award.